cyberark/secretless-broker/docs/_posts/adding-new-handlers.md

 In our [reference](/docs/overview/how_it_works.html), we break down how the Secretless Broker internal architecture handles incoming requests.
-Every target service that Secretless Broker natively supports has its own Listener and Handler implemented in the Secretless internals.
+Every target service that Secretless Broker natively supports has its own Service Authenticator implemented in the Secretless internals.

-  - The Listener listens on a TCP port or Unix socket for incoming connections, and forwards them to the Handler
+  - The Service Authenticator listens on a TCP port or Unix socket for incoming connections
-  - The Handler uses standard functionality to retrieve the credentials it needs and opens a connection to the Target Service with those credentials injected
+  - The Service Authenticator uses standard functionality to retrieve the credentials it needs and opens a connection to the Target Service with those credentials injected
-  - The Handler streams the connection
+  - The Service Authenticator streams the connection

-In what follows, we'll walk through the steps you would take to add a new Listener/Handler pair to the Secretless project.
+In what follows, we'll walk through the steps you would take to add a new Service Authenticator to the Secretless project.
 We'll focus on adding it to the project internals, but at the end we'll briefly give some guidance for how to build an external plugin into the broker binary.